chrisjwaddell/blue-moon/README.md

 BlueMoon({ day: "Wednesday -2", month: 10 })
 ``
 <br>
-The second last Wednesday of October each year.
+The second last Wednesday of October of the current year.

 ``
 BlueMoon( { day: "Monday 1", loop: 10 } )